 Google revolutionized the Internet by making the global brain easily searchable by anyone.
-In addition to search, Google has created all kinds of different tools like Google Maps, Gmail, Analytics, Android and Apps that many of us use everyday.
+In addition to search, Google has created (or acquired) all kinds of different tools like Google Maps, Gmail, Analytics, Android and Apps that many of us use every day.

-One of the reasons why Google has consistently released new innovative project is because of their 20% time policy, which gives many of their employees one day a week to experiment with new concepts and ideas.
-This has resulted in many lesser-known creative projects that have emerged from within Googleplex.
+One of the reasons why Google has consistently released new innovative project is because of their 20% time policy, which gives some of its employees one day a week to experiment with new concepts and ideas.

-In this post, I want to show you some of most fascinating websites that Google employees have created and how you can use them as educational tools.
+In this post, I want to show you some of the most fascinating websites and innovative projects that Google employees have created and how you can use them as educational tools.

 Tap into the visual intelligence of the global brain by visualizing search trends as they are happening right now in every country in the world.
 I recommend downloading the free Google Trends Visualizer screensaver so you can observe real-time trends anytime.

 Explore the ancient and modern wonders of the world like Angor Wat, the Pyramids of Giza, Stonehenge and the Great Barrier Reef in high-res photos and 3D Street View style imagery.
 It will surely inspire you to learn more about these mysterious and beautiful places.